-Chinese Internet companies need to localize services and gain locals' trust to succeed in India, and mobile apps should form cornerstone of their strategies.
+Chinese Internet companies need to localize services and gain locals' trust to succeed in India, and mobile apps should form the cornerstone of their strategies.

-Localization and gaining trust among users will help Chinese Internet companies to gain a bigger foothold in the competitive India market, say market observers, who add that having a mobile strategy would work in their favor.
+Localization and gaining trust among users will help Chinese Internet companies to gain a bigger foothold in the competitive India market, say, market observers, who add that having a mobile strategy would work in their favor.

-Priyanka Khandelwal, research analyst at 6wresearch, said India presents an "immense" opportunity for most foreign companies looking to enter the market due to the large size of its Internet population, as well as the relatively low broadband penetration and adoption of payment services.
+Priyanka Khandelwal, a research analyst at 6wresearch, said India presents an "immense" opportunity for most foreign companies looking to enter the market due to the large size of its Internet population, as well as the relatively low broadband penetration and adoption of payment services.

 It is also an open market where users are open to exploring new features and services as long as they benefit in one way or another, Khandelwal said, adding the Internet is gaining popularity among urban youths and those in the rural areas of the country.

-So for Chinese companies such as Tencent looking to grow its presence and be a success in India, he reckons that so long as their services are differentiated and innovative, they stand a chance to attract a good sized user base.
+So for Chinese companies such as Tencent looking to grow its presence and be a success in India, he reckons that so long as their services are differentiated and innovative, they stand a chance to attract a good-sized user base.

-"In the current scenario with the [growing] number of online companies fighting to gain maximum wallet share of India's Internet user, we believe localization and customization is key to gain maximum share," the analyst said, adding this is not restricted to merely language translation.
+"In the current scenario with the [growing] number of online companies fighting to gain maximum wallet share of India's Internet user, we believe localization and customization are key to gain maximum share," the analyst said, adding this is not restricted to merely language translation.